naipmoro/gramm/README.md

 Gramm is an Antlr4-based Metamath proof verifier.
 From the supplied Metamath grammar ([MM.g4]), Antlr4 creates a lexer and a parser and provides support code for walking the generated parse trees.
+Here's a small branch from set.mm's
+tree:

+![a small branch of set.mm][setbranch]

+We walk the tree by extending an Antlr4-provided empty base listener.
+At particular terminal nodes of the tree, tokens are gathered and sent to the global scope manager for processing.
+The most important processing occurs via the `proof` nodes and involves calls to the proof verifier.

 ## Maven build